vitorgalvao/tiny-scripts/README.md

 ### pedir-gas
 Ask for gas delivery from drogaria Ponto Azul

+### photo-date-rename
+Rename image files to the date and time they were taken

 ### pingpong
 Stitch a video with its reversed version, for continuous loops